Ecotourism Australia Limited Terms & Conditions

 ROC Certification addresses cultural protocols, business management and caring for country (sustainable environmental practices).
 ROC Certification delivers guidelines and provides procedures which protect cultural integrity and authenticity at the local level.

-ECO, ROC, CA and Destination Certification programs represent current best practice, and this has resulted in the raising of standards in many of the criteria listed.
+ECO, ROC, CA and Destination Certification programs represent current best practice, and as such will be adapted on a regular basis.

 Ecotourism Australia Ltd Membership (Business Membership, Protected Area Manager, and Individual Membership) allows companies, agencies and individuals with common values and goals to align with Ecotourism Australia Ltd and contribute to the development, growth and recognition of the ecotourism sector globally.